Enhanced binding of an N-particle system interacting with a scalar field II.Relativistic version: Preliminaries

 and $\Hr(\kappa)$ a remainder term to be regarded as a perturbation of $\heff^V+\kappa^2\hf$.
 Compensating for deriving $\eff$ through the dressing transformation, we have the remainder term $\Hr(\kappa)$ which is unfortunately no longer linear and is the complicated form:

 where $A_j$ denotes some quantum vector field.
 Nevertheless it turns to be a {\it small} perturbation for sufficiently large $\kappa$ in some sense.

 We are interested in the existence of a ground state of $H^V$, equivalently that of $e^{-iT} H^V e^{iT}$.
 We do not however assume the existence of ground states of $H_0$.
-As will be shown below, the enhanced binding is well grasped by the transformed Hamiltonian \eqref{t1} rather than $H^V$ itself.
-Since we consider a massless boson, the bottom of the spectrum of $H^V$ is the edge of the continuous spectrum and the regular perturbation is not applied.
+As will be shown below, the enhanced binding is observed by the transformed Hamiltonian \eqref{t1} rather than $H^V$ itself.
+Since we consider a massless boson, the bottom of the spectrum of $H^V$ is the edge of the continuous spectrum and the regular perturbation can not be applied.
 Then it is not clear whether $e^{-iT} H^V e^{iT} $ has a ground state even when $\heff^V$ has a ground state.

 The conventional approach is to assume an infrared cutoff in the form factor $\la$ in $\hi$ by setting $\la(k)\lceil_{|k|>\s}$, $H^V$ with cutoff $\la\lceil_{|k|>\s}$ is denoted by $H_\s^V$, and to show the existence of a ground state $\gr$ of $H_\s^V$.
 The vector $\gr$ is called an infrared-regularized ground state.
 Then one is left to show that the sequence of ground states $\gr$ has a non-zero weak limit $\Phi$ as $\s\to 0$, which is the desired ground state of $ H^V $.
-We show in this paper: \bi \item[(A)] the stability condition for $H^V$ is satisfied (Lemma \ref{P4.2}), \item[(B)] infrared-regularized ground states $\gr$ has exponential decay uniformly with respect to the infrared cutoff parameter $\s$ (Lemma \ref{expdecay}), \item[(C)] we prove that (1) stability condition and (2) exponential decay imply the existence of a ground state of $H^V$ (Appendix \ref{appa}). \item[(D)] we show that for an arbitrary fixed $\kappa$ large enough, there exists $\alpha_c(\kappa)>0$ such that for $\alpha$ with $\alpha_c<|\alpha|<\alpha_c(\kappa)$, $H^V$ has a ground state (Theorem \ref{main}).
-Here $\alpha_c$ is given by $V$ and cutoff functions, and note that when $\hp$ has no ground state, $H_0(\kappa)=\hp+\kappa\hf$ has also no ground state for arbitrary $\kappa>0$. \ei
+We show in this paper: \begin{description} \item[(A)] the stability condition for $H^V$ is satisfied (Lemma \ref{P4.2}), \item[(B)] infrared-regularized ground states $\gr$ has exponential decay uniformly with respect to the infrared cutoff parameter $\s$ (Lemma \ref{expdecay}), \item[(C)] we prove that (1) stability condition and (2) exponential decay imply the existence of a ground state of $H^V$ (Appendix \ref{appa}), \item[(D)] we show that there exist $\bar \alpha>0$ and $\kappa_0$ such that for each $\kappa>\kappa_0$, $H^V$ has the unique ground state for $|\alpha|\in (\bar \alpha, \bar \alpha(\kappa))$ with some $\bar \alpha(\kappa)$ (Theorem \ref{enhanced}). \end{description} Statement (D) describes the enhanced binding and this is the main theorem in this paper.